MicrosoftDocs/win32/desktop-src/Msi/neither-file-has-a-version-with-file-hash-check.md

 ---
-Description: 'File hashing is available with Windows Installer.
+Description: File hashing is available with Windows Installer.
 For more information, see MsiGetFileHash and the MsiFileHash table.
-The MsiFileHash table can only be used with unversioned files.' ms.assetid: '608859ac-6640-4c28-b4f0-34ab36d804d7'
+The MsiFileHash table can only be used with unversioned files. ms.assetid: 608859ac-6640-4c28-b4f0-34ab36d804d7
-title: Neither File Has a Version with File Hash Check
+title: Neither File Has a Version with File Hash Check ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Neither File Has a Version with File Hash Check

 File hashing is available with Windows Installer.
-For more information, see [**MsiGetFileHash**](msigetfilehash.md) and the [MsiFileHash table](msifilehash-table.md).
+For more information, see [**MsiGetFileHash**](/windows/win32/Msi/nf-msi-msigetfilehasha?branch=master) and the [MsiFileHash table](msifilehash-table.md).
 The MsiFileHash table can only be used with unversioned files.

 If the key file of a component being installed (copy-A) has the same name as a file already installed in the target location (copy-B), the installer compares the version number, date, and language of the two files.